 5. Don’t write verbatim

-We’ve all been there: you’re trying to write down absolutely everything that everyone says – and then all of a sudden, you’re 10 steps behind the conversation.
-Instead, focus on the essentials: for each agenda item, include a summary of what you discussed, any decisions made, and what the next steps are.
+Focus on the essentials: For each agenda item include a summary of what you discussed, any decisions made, and what the next steps are.

 6. Need clarification?
 Ask!

-Here’s the one time it’s OK to interrupt during a meeting: if you’re the meeting notes taker, and you miss something.
-The notes taker should always feel comfortable (and encouraged!) to ask for clarification or repeating when needed.
+The note-taker should always feel comfortable (and encouraged!) to ask for clarification or repetition when needed.
 Trying to remember what was discussed later can result in misinformation or missing pieces.

 You went through everything on the agenda?
 Great!
 You summarized all your decisions?
 Great!